kprteza/java-challenge/readme.md

 - Added validations for apis.
 - update needs full object because it is a put request. this is also done in validations

+- I was busy with some high priority production issues this week and could not spend enough time on the test.
+I wrote a few test cases but did not execute them.

 ### Experience in Java

 I have over 7 years of experience in Java development.
 Throughout my career, I have worked with various Java frameworks and technologies, including Swing, Struts, Spring, and Spring Boot.
 I have a strong understanding of memory management, JVM internals, and garbage collection.
 I am well-versed in Java 8, the latest version I have used.